 The test of diminished capacity is neither wholly subjective nor wholly objective.
-A subjective test of diminished capacity may unfairly target people of high economic worth, education or social status.
-Although that person’s capacity for self-care may be seriously diminished by a mental illness, they may still cope adequately in the community.
+A subjective test of diminished capacity may unfairly target people of a specific demographic.
+Although a person’s capacity for self-care may be seriously diminished by a mental illness, they may still cope adequately in the community.
 An objective test, on the other hand, may target persons with a below-average capacity independent of any abnormal state of mind, such as those with an intellectual or physical disability, or frailty due to age.
-In Re C, the court described a mixed objective/subjective test of a ‘minimum standard of effective self-care for a person of the patient’s circumstances and background’.
+In Re C, the court described a mixed objective/subjective test of ‘what an ordinary citizen would find acceptable as a minimum standard of effective self-care for a person of the patient’s circumstances and background’.

-Capacity for self-care is ‘unique to the individual having regard to both intrinsic and extrinsic considerations, that is to say, the qualities and characteristics of the individual, together with the features of their social, and material environment’.
+Capacity for self-care is ‘unique to the individual having regard to both intrinsic and extrinsic considerations, that is to say, the qualities and characteristics of the individual, together with the features of their environment’.
 This approach recognises a person’s unique skills and talents.
-Despite this, a certain minimum capacity has been generally considered sufficient in all but the most exceptional cases, as there is a ‘broad commonality’ between the minimum capacities of most members of the community.
+A certain minimum capacity has been generally considered sufficient in all but the most exceptional cases, as there is a ‘broad commonality’ between the minimum capacities of most members of the community.

 It is appropriate to primarily enquire as to whether a person meets an objective base-level of capacity for self-care.
 However, diminished capacity has sometimes been established when a person has feasible goals requiring a high level of functioning, such as running a business, working as a doctor or attending university.

-1.1.7 Head injury

-A person may be compulsorily treated due to a mental disorder arising from a head injury.
-As mentioned above at 1.1, the definition of mental disorder under the Act is deliberately stated in terms of phenomena rather than diagnoses.
-The Act requires an abnormal state of mind characterised by one or more phenomena, including ‘disorder of cognition’.
-This applies irrespective of whether the disorder results from a diagnosis of mental illness (in the narrow sense) or any other cause, such as traumatic brain injury, hypoxia, toxicity or dementia.

-Section 4 of the Act contains the only reference to diagnosis.
-This specifically excludes certain conditions (such as intellectual disability) as a sole reason for invoking compulsory assessment procedures.
-There is no clause in the Act that excludes head injury as the basis of its application.

-1.2 ‘Fit to be released from compulsory status’
+2.2 ‘Fit to be released from compulsory status’

 The Act defines ‘fit to be released from compulsory status’ to mean ‘no longer mentally disordered and fit to be released from the requirement of assessment or treatment’ under the Act.

-The Court of Appeal in Waitemata Health held that the correct interpretation of this provision was that fitness to be released automatically follows when a person is no longer mentally disordered.
+The Court of Appeal in Waitemata Health held that the interpretation of this provision was that fitness to be released automatically follows when a person is no longer mentally disordered.
 If a person remains mentally disordered, it follows that they are therefore not fit to be released.

+As described above in section 2.1, the term ‘mental disorder’ in the Mental Health Act has two limbs.
+And for someone to remain on the Act, they must meet both criteria.
+That includes the abnormal state of mind, characterised by delusion or by disorders of mood or perception or volition or cognition of such a degree that it 1) poses a serious danger to the health and safety of that person or of others; or 2) seriously diminishes the capacity of that person to take care of themselves.

+The Review Tribunal in case 17/059, writes that:

-In spite of that interpretation, necessity of compulsory treatment remains a relevant consideration when determining whether a person is mentally disordered.
-When it is not necessary to maintain a compulsory treatment order, due to good compliance with medication, for example, the severity criteria in the second limb of the mental disorder definition may no longer be met, even if the person’s abnormal state of mind is still present under the first limb.
-The person will therefore be fit to be released from compulsory status.
+“…the mental disorder definition requires a causative link between abnormality of mind and the second limb…..When it is not necessary to maintain a compulsory treatment order, due to good adherence to medication, for example, the severity criteria in the second limb of the mental disorder definition may no longer be met, even if the person’s abnormal state of mind is still present under the first limb.
+In this way, the person will, therefore, be fit to be released from compulsory status because they no longer meet the definition of mental disorder (ie., there is no longer a causative link between abnormality and risk)”.